David Munn, MD

 Co-Director, Pediatric Immunotherapy Program

 Our research is focused on activating the body’s own immune system to fight cancer.
 We work on discovering the ways in which cancers suppress the immune system, and on identifying the molecular mechanisms that tumors use to escape from immune attack.
 Along with our collaborators, we have developed new drugs and clinical strategies to activate the immune response against tumors and enlist the patients’ own immune system to enhance the effectiveness of conventional chemotherapy drugs and radiation.
-Target diseases include adult and pediatric solid tumors and leukemia’s.
+Target diseases include adult and pediatric solid tumors and brain tumors.
 Dr. Munn’s research is funded by the National Institutes of Health and support from charitable foundation donors.

 The David Munn Lab